mstksg/inCode/copy/entries/inside.md

 reading from IO...

 Remember, *a Haskell program can only "evaluate"* expressions, *not "execute"* them.
 The execution is the computer's job.
-That's what *ghc* or any Haskell compiler does.
-It takes whatever `IO ()` is named `main` in your program, evaluates it, and compiles it into a binary.
-Then you, the computer user, can execute that binary like any other binary (compiled from C or whatever).[^iopure]
+When you compile a Haskell program, the compiler takes whatever `IO ()` is named `main` in your program, *evaluates* it, and compiles it into a binary.
+Then you, the computer user, can *execute* that binary like any other binary (compiled from C or whatever).[^iopure]

 [^iopure]: I actually wrote a whole [blog post][iopurepost] on this topic :)